 I Have Arranged For A Builder To Do Some Work But Changed My Mind.
 Can I Cancel?

-Check your contract: To understand your right to cancel an agreement, you should first read your contract document to see what it says about cancellation.
+Check your contract: To understand your right to cancelling building contracts, you should first read your agreement document.
+This is to see what it says about cancellation.
 If it fails to address this point then look at your statutory rights.

 Under the CCR 2013, homeowners have a right to cancel residential construction contracts provided you do so within 14 days of the date of the contract.
 You will be entitled to get your money back without incurring any liability.
 This right is available because you have changed your mind and does not depend on the service being faulty in any way.
 Normally, the service would not start within the 14 day period and if it does you can still cancel but you may need to pay for the costs of the works completed within that time.

 The cancellation period can be extended by up to a year if the builder or contractor fails to provide the homeowner with a notice containing prescribed information about the right to cancel.
 (That information must include the conditions, time limits, and procedures for exercising the right to cancel.)

 - The builder or contractor may be guilty of a criminal offence and potential fine.

 - The homeowner may cancel the contract at any time up to one year and 14 days after the contract was entered into, without incurring any liability; and

 - The builder or contractor must reimburse all payments received from the homeowner.